 - Join a local co-op.
 If you plan on making an organic lifestyle change, many times a co-op is a great place to join.
 You get exclusive sales and often a cash back bonus for what you spend.

 - Find blogs who do the work for you.
 Many bloggers match up sales and coupons for stores like Trader Joes and Whole Foods.
 They do the work each week and tell you where to find the coupons.
 It is a golden opportunity.

 - Check out the products at your big box stores.
 For example, our local Costco, carries a wide variety of organic food, produce, premade soups, and bread.
 We stock up monthly on items that we enjoy.
 (Don’t forget to check for coupons even at Costco.)

 Remember, your food choices affect your health.
 You can live a healthy life and be frugal.
 These are just a few things that we have done in our life to live organic and frugal.
 It was not too difficult and the changes are worth it.

 Purchase wisely, use coupons ethically, and live frugal yet healthfully!

-LaVonne Long is married to a traveling minister and has one child.
+Written by LaVonne Long.
+LaVonne is married to a traveling minister and has one child.
 She writes about their life on the road traveling with a toddler, homeschooling, and living as organic and natural as possible at Long Wait For Isabella .
-You can download her free ebook, Organic and Frugal now!
+We first published this post on January 14, 2012.